 Interviewers are looking for candidates that understand their strengths.
 The strengths of a good hire match the needs of the company.
 Emphasize skills that are relevant to the company and job you are applying for.

-I have all the essential skills for the job and my best ones are my communication skills.
+I have all the essential skills for the job and the best ones are my communication skills.
 I am comfortable dealing with clients because I enjoy interacting with and helping clients.

 Why do customers choose to shop at this store?